-Since 2013, the Researchers' Archives have been held in deposit at the Archives nationales awaiting the opening of the Grand équipement documentaire du Campus Condorcet.
-Historical archives and archives which are being processed are consultable via the EHESS Archive Service.
+Since 2013, the Researchers' Archives have been held in deposit at the Archives nationales awaiting the opening of the Grand équipement documentaire on the Condorcet Campus.
+Historical archives and archives which are being processed can be consulted via the EHESS Archive Service.

 Introduction to the Collection

 Content of Collection: Inventory of Institutional Archives: 6th Section EPHE / EHESS